qpwoeirut/2048-solver/README.md

 Giving each solver its own file means that I don't have to rerun every solver simulation if I only need to test one solver.
 These CSV files are then combined by [collate.py](/results/collate.py).
 In the future I might write a program to plot/visualize the data, especially for comparing different parameters on certain solvers.
+For now, the best visual I have is a [Google Sheet](https://docs.google.com/spreadsheets/d/1wgqyGy-4k6yAPCt85HvR2o7Bwf5hlHvNM6eBblyt5Kg/edit) with conditional formatting.

 ## Testing